An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Proof of Theorem

 \section{Proof of Theorem \ref{zero solution}}

-We now come to the proof of Theorem \ref{zero solution}.
-As mentioned at the end of Section \ref{statement of the main results}, for the proof we combine a result of H\"ormander \cite[Theorem 8.6.7]{HoermanderPDO1} according to which for $P$ with characteristic vector $N$ there is $u\in \mathscr{E}(\R^d)$ with $P(D)u=0$ and $\supp u=\{x\in\R^d;\langle x,N\rangle\leq 0\}$ with an idea of Langenbruch from \cite{Langenbruch1983} where the power series approach to the solution of a non-characteristic Cauchy problem from the previous section is used to construct for a certain class of polynomials $P$ a fundamental solution with bounded support with respect to some of the variables.\\
+As mentioned at the end of Section \ref{statement of the main results}, for the proof we combine a result of H\"ormander \cite[Theorem 8.6.7]{HoermanderPDO1} with an idea of Langenbruch from \cite{Langenbruch1983}.
+By H\"ormander's result, for $P$ with characteristic vector $N$ there is $u\in \mathscr{E}(\R^d)$ with $P(D)u=0$ and $\supp u=\{x\in\R^d;\langle x,N\rangle\leq 0\}$.
+The power series approach to the solution of the (non-characteristic) Cauchy problem from the previous section was used by Langenbruch to construct, for a certain class of polynomials $P$, a fundamental solution which has a bounded support with respect to some of the variables.
+The proof of Theorem \ref{zero solution} will be achieved by combining both results/ideas.\\